dustinpfister/blog_posts/_posts/js-get-parent-element.md

 ## 2 - Parent Node for getting any kind of node.

 Another option is the parent node property, this works in more or less the same way as parentElement but with one note worthy difference.
-If there is a non DOM element node of sorts it will give that in place of what would otherwise be a null value.
+If there is a non DOM element node of sorts it will give that in place of what would otherwise be a null value when using the parent element property.

 ```js
 <html>